brest-computer-club/nix/README.md

 # nix

 ## basic usage

-create a file to set (for example) everything you need for your elm development, say : `elm-shell.nix`
+create a file to set (for example) everything you need for your elm development, say : `shell.nix`

 ```
 {pkgs ? import <nixpkgs> {}}: